Peeblesshire (UK Parliament constituency)

-Peeblesshire was a Scottish county constituency of the House of Commons of the Parliament of the United Kingdom (Westminster) from 1708 until 1868.
+Peeblesshire was a Scottish county constituency of Great Britain and after 1801 the House of Commons of the Parliament of the United Kingdom (Westminster) from 1708 until 1868.
 It elected one Member of Parliament (MP) by the first past the post voting system.

 Creation

 The British parliamentary constituency was created in 1708 following the Acts of Union, 1707 and replaced the former Parliament of Scotland shire constituency of Peeblesshire.

 Boundaries

 The name relates the constituency to the county of Peebles.
 Article XII of the Union with Scotland Act 1706 (Act settling the Manner of electing the Representatives of Scotland), provided that one representative should be chosen for every shire and steuartry (except for some shires which were to take turns).

 History

 The constituency elected one Member of Parliament (MP) by the first past the post system until the seat was abolished for the 1868 general election.

 This arrangement was continued by the Representation of the People (Scotland) Act 1832.

 The Representation of the People (Scotland) Act 1868 abolished the rights of the counties of Peebles and Selkirk to return a member, and provided that those counties should jointly return a member, thereby establishing the Peebles and Selkirk constituency.